 - Is broad and balanced, truly comprehensive and accessible to all students.

-- Delivers opportunities for students to learn to be successful, to gain useful, transferable skills and acquire relevant knowledge.
+- Delivers opportunities for students to learn to be successful, to gain useful, transferable skills and acquire powerful knowledge.

 - Ensures high standards of academic achievement where outcomes enable students to progress to Further Education and Higher Education.

 - Promotes and develops character and the personal, social, spiritual, moral and cultural opportunities to promote a sense of moral and social responsibility.

 - Ensures all students are able to thrive and develop as healthy individuals and good citizens.